 server all have the same increase in error rate, which likely means they all appear in the same spans.

-Click the Filter icon on a row in the Compare Tags table to filter the Operation diagram, Logs analysis, and Trace Analysis table and only see spans with that tag.
+Click the Filter icon on a row in the Compare Attributes table to filter the Operation diagram, Logs Event analysis, and Trace Analysis table and only see spans with that attribute.

-These are logs that your tracing instrumentation has appended to the spans.
-If you used tracing libraries that do not support log appending, you will not see Log Analysis.
+These are logs of events that your tracing instrumentation has appended to the spans.
+If you used tracing libraries that do not support log appending, you will not see Log Event Analysis.

-Lightstep shows you the logs from the spans that make up the Operation Diagram (if you’ve filtered the diagram, the logs are filtered as well.
-By default, only error logs display with the
+Lightstep shows you the logs of events from the spans that make up the Operation Diagram (if you’ve filtered the diagram, the logs are filtered as well.
+By default, only event logs display with the

 Hover over a row and click the More icon for a log message to see example traces and to copy the log message.
 Click an example trace to view it in the full Trace view.